-This Practice Note is based on the Technical Release (TECH 01/09) "Guidance on the determination of realised profits and losses in the context of distributions under the Companies Act 2006" issued by the Institute of Chartered Accountants in England and Wales (ICAEW) and the Institute of Chartered Accountants of Scotland (ICAS), adapted by the HKICPA to the Hong Kong context.
+This Accounting Bulletin is based on the Technical Release (TECH 01/09) "Guidance on the determination of realised profits and losses in the context of distributions under the Companies Act 2006" issued by the Institute of Chartered Accountants in England and Wales (ICAEW) and the Institute of Chartered Accountants of Scotland (ICAS), adapted by the Hong Kong Institute of Certified Public Accountants (HKICPA) to the Hong Kong context.
 The HKICPA gratefully acknowledges the permission given for the use of the material by the ICAEW and ICAS which are the copyright owners.